Raising Manager

 [your-shortcode-of-form focus=yes]

-HTML tag are also available for the shortcodes that display a form, with an identical role.
+All attributes (except action, id and name) of the <form> HTML tag are also available for the shortcodes that display a form, with an identical role.

 You can customize the forms through the Front Office page of Raising Manager.
 To customize a form, you must insert into the Code field of this form a special code.